 Computer hardware is getting more and more powerful and sometimes we need to know the minimum specification to work with when buying a new laptop.
 That is exactly what I have tried to do here and I have taken into account all the software that you will install on the computer as well.
 So lets break these down and discuss each one.

-The second thing about a processor is the speed at which it runs and the i5 Gen 9 processor starts at 3.4 GHz.
-This is all you need but feel free to get a better speed one if you find it cheap.
+The second thing about a processor is the speed at which it runs and the i5 Gen 13 processor starts at 4.4 GHz.
+This is all you need but feel free to get a better speed one if you find it cheap somewhere or go down to a 12th generation processor for a cheaper laptop.

-So why not a generation 10 Intel Processor?
+So why not a generation 14 Intel Processor?
 Basically price.
-If money is no object for you then buy the latest Intel Processor generation but I personally find that the previous generation is half the price for 3/4 of the power generally.
+If money is no object for you then buy the latest Intel Processor generation but I personally find that the previous generation is half the price for 3/4 of the processing power so more than enough for everything you will need to do.

 Battery life if you are not plugged in all the time is better with an i5 over an i7 and i9 so if that is important to you like it is to me than this is another reason for the i5 instead.

-TIP : If you want to find the AMD equivalent chip just type into google the following search ” ig Gen 9 vs AMD” and pick from the auto fill drop down box to see the comparisons.
+PRO TIP: If you want to find the AMD equivalent chip just type into google the following search ” ig Gen 13 vs AMD” and pick from the auto fill drop down box to see the comparisons.

 Ram & SSD